Format a SQL GROUP BY with Aggregates

 Related Examples

-Format a SQL CREATE TABLE StatementCREATE TABLE statements define the schema of your database and should be readabl...
+Format a SQL CREATE TABLE StatementCREATE TABLE statements are the foundation of relational database design, and th...